aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 ## Enter Sentry

 Fortunately for us, there are quite a few monitoring tools out there.
 These usually come with an SDK you can add to your app that reports errors or events of some kind to their server, and a UI (and hopefully API) for you to keep track of what’s going on in the wild.
-For a variety of reasons, our team likes [Sentry](https://sentry.io).
+For a variety of reasons, our team (the mobile team at [Wix](http://wix.engineering)) likes [Sentry](https://sentry.io).
 It’s fairly easy to work with, easy to set up, and has nice support for JS code.
 We use it inside React Native to report errors, warnings, and various events inside the JS portion of our React Native app.

 ## The Problem